How to Recover Files from Seagate External Hard Drive

 Tip: Do not save the recovered files on the external hard drive if you have more files to recover.
 Or the recovered files may overwrite the other files you want to recover.

 Step 5.
-If you need to recover more files, click Deep Scan, which will completely scan the drive and extract all files out of it.
+If you need to recover more files, click Deep Scan, which will completely scan the drive and extract all files.
 Deep Scan will take a long time, but you can pause Deep Scan anytime if it has found the files you need.

 That’s how to retrieve data from Seagate’s external hard drive.
 For some important files on Seagate hard drive, you are recommended to save an extra copy of them on other devices, such as your computer, to avoid data loss.